 You should refer to your condominium bylaws to get a better idea of what your condo corporation’s insurance policy will cover and what is your responsibility to insure, which usually includes your personal belongings, any unit improvements, loss assessments, etc. We can help in determining the appropriate coverage that you need for your own situation.

 What can be covered?

 When common property gets damaged, the condo corporation may make a claim against its commercial insurance policy.
 However, if the damage exceeds the amount of coverage in the condominium corporation’s insurance policy, you may find yourself having to pay a portion of the shared shortfall.
 Loss assessment will provide coverage for these costs.

-Talk to one of our insurance experts today.
+Connect with one of our insurance experts today.

 You should consider these coverage options when purchasing condo insurance.

 The coverage for your personal property is designed to replace any lost or damaged items.
 You should assess the value of your contents as if you had to purchase them brand new.
 Most people only think of the replacement cost of big ticket items such as furniture or appliances.
 Items that are typically overlooked when placing a value on contents are dishes, linens, cutlery and clothing.